buu342/N64-UNFLoader/README.md

 networkfusion for lending me his remote test rig for the ED3 and X7.

 danbolt for helping test this on Debian, as well as providing changes to get the tool compiling under macOS.

+korgeaux for implementing support for his SummerCart64.

+CrashOveride for ensuring the samples compile on his Linux libultra port.

+This project uses [lodePNG](https://github.com/lvandeve/lodepng) by Lode Vandevenne and the [D2XX drivers](https://www.ftdichip.com/Drivers/D2XX.htm) by FTDI.

 The folk at N64Brew for being patient with me and helping test the program!
 Especially command_tab, networkfusion, CrashOveride, gravatos, PerKimba, manfried and kivan117.
 You guys are the reason this project was possible!